Got my first tattoo at 18, then waited 32 years to get another. Meanwhile, I'm the editor of TatRing, a body art website.

 - Middle finger: For obvious reasons, this one can give you a lot of bang for your buck.
 A tattoo here will draw permanent attention to your middle finger.
 An exclamation point tattooed here would be very hard to miss!

 - Ring Finger: An elegant choice, with or without jewelry, and one of the most common finger tattoos.
-Scroll down to read more about wedding ring tattoos, which is a popular alternative to the old gold band.
+Scroll down to read more about wedding ring tattoos, which are a popular alternative to the old gold band.

 - Index Finger: A tattoo here will emphasize anything you point at.
 It's also common to see words tattooed on the side of this finger.